theo-keyzer/Core-gen/Crystal/Crystal.md

 The errors land up in the generated code to track down the error.
 Some commands make use of the `s_get_var, strs` functions that would return the error, but the commands ignore them.
-They do not land up in the output.
-Best is to pass a flag to the functions to print the error.
-The generator also need an exit code to indicate that there was errors.

 # Loader errors